xiaoyunyang/react-native-travel-app/README.md

 # Travel Event App
 #### Made with React Native

 ### Running the app:
 * Install ReactNative on your computer - [React Native Tutorial from Facebook](https://facebook.github.io/react-native/releases/next/docs/getting-started.html)
 * Download the project from Github - [Git/Github tutorial](https://github.com/xiaoyunyang/xiaoyunyang.github.io/blob/master/assets/md/GitTutorial.md)
+* Unzip and then `cd [project name]`
+* run `npm install`
-* To run on simulator, In the terminal:
+* To run on simulator, In the terminal: `react-native run-ios`
-	``react-native run-ios``
-* Open the project on Xcode
+* Go to the ios folder and click on the .xcodeproj file to open the project in Xcode
 *  Running on Devices: [Read the Facebook doc](https://facebook.github.io/react-native/docs/running-on-device.html)
-* Xcode requires a development team error - [tutorial](https://stackoverflow.com/questions/37806538/code-signing-is-required-for-product-type-application-in-sdk-ios-10-0-stic)
+* The error where Xcode requires a development team - [tutorial](https://stackoverflow.com/questions/37806538/code-signing-is-required-for-product-type-application-in-sdk-ios-10-0-stic)

 ## Product Specification:
 This App is for planning a trip with your friends.
 It gives you: